aztc/EtinyNet/README.md

 In fact, the EtinyNet can exhibit its powerful performance on the specially designed CNN accelerator TinyNPU.
 Since EtinyNet comsumes only ~800KB memory (except fully-connected layer), TinyNPU can runs it in a single-chip mannar without accessing off-chip memory, saving much energy and latency caused by data transmission.
 We build a system based on TinyNPU + MCU(STM32L4R9), in which the MCU runs pre-processsing and post-processing while TinyNPU runs CNN workloads.
-TinyNPU connects with MCU via SDIO/SPI interface.
+TinyNPU stores weights and feature maps on chip and connects with MCU via SDIO/SPI interface to transmite images and results.
 The system has a really simple working pipeline as: 1) MCU sends image to TinyNPU, 2) TinyNPU runs CNNs, 3) TinyNPU sends results back.

 Here's a video presents the prototype system.